Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 International travelers will find Cerro Catedral a bargain and the lower ticket prices are even further offset by the prices of Argentina’s succulent steaks and fine Malbec.

-In 2023 with a strong dollar, rental equipment plus ski passes are going for between US$50-70 per day.
+In 2023 with a strong dollar, rental equipment plus ski passes were US$50-70 per day in the high season.

 Lake Nahuel Huapi, bird's eye view from Cerro Catedral